rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">An Existential Crisis</span>

 I am 32 now.
 Almost half of my life has passed by.
 It appears i will soon wrap up my PhD.
 On the outside, i still appear young.
 On the inside, however, i feel a deep weariness in my bones, the kind that comes after travelling alone for a long time.
-This past decade has been particularly hard.
+You look back and there is noone .
+You look forward and there is no one.
+It is just a silent road and you.
+This particular decade has been particularly hard.
 I lost the one who birthed me.
 But it has been fulfilling in ways i never quite imagined.

 Of the half of my life that (perhaps) remains, I would like to think about the learnings i gained  along the way.
 If i had known these things beforehand, it would have made my journey a lot smoother.
 So i thought to pen them down.
 The reason is simple: there are many people in similar shoes.
 There is just not enough `correct advice' around.
 I cannot claim to give correct advice, for i myself am inexperienced.
-But, all i can do is write things as i see them.
+But, all i can do is write things as i witnessed them in my limited reality.

 The problem with advice is that you can find shit ton of it online: everyone is preaching themselves as a technical messiah, who seems to have cracked the secrets of AI.
 They call themselves `influencers, technical enthusiasts' and whatever cool name which gets likes on social platforms.
 This is a good way to farm good karma.
 It won't give you reliable piece of advice.